plexsystems/sinker/README.md

 `sinker` syncs container images from one registry to another.
 This is useful in cases when you rely on images that exist in a public container registry, but need to pull from a private registry.

+Images can be sync'd either by using [The image manifest](#the-image-manifest) or via the command line.

 See the [example](https://github.com/plexsystems/sinker/tree/main/example) folder for more details on the produced files.

 ## Installation